frontline-hq/mail-migration/README.md

 # mail-migration

-A tool that handles IMAP mail migrations including a safe maildir backup.
+A bash toolset that handles IMAP mail migrations including a safe maildir backup.

 Capabilities: